Pyhass/Hive-Custom-Component/README.md

 ## Setting up

-This component can be setup by adding the below into your home assistant configuration, replacing `<Your hive Username>` and  with your username and password used on the [Hive](https://hivehome.com/) website.
+This component can be setup by adding the below into your home assistant configuration, replacing `<Your hive Username>` and `<Your hive Password>` with your username and password used on the [Hive](https://hivehome.com/) website.
-Once complete the integration will be setup and devices will be discovered and automatically added to Home Assistant.
+The scan interval is a time peroid set in minutes and this controls the interval as to how often the integration shold pull new data from hive.Once complete the integration will be setup and devices will be discovered and automatically added to Home Assistant.

 ```yaml
 hive: